g4hsean/BinAuthor/README.md

 In order to ensure that BinAuthor extracts,stores and computes features only belonging to an author our tool must identify only functions that were written by the author.
 Filtering functions based on if an author wrote them or not has a benefit of reducing false positives when storing and comparing author signatures.
 The side effects of the research to identify only functions written by an author are that we have also found ways to identify compiler functions and other functions that we deem as compiler helper functions since they are very short snipits of code (usually even a function with one line of code has a large code size at the assembly level).
-This means that when navigating the BinAuthor menu and selecting "Function Classification" we get to see the distrobution of User,Compiler and other functions.
+This means that when navigating the BinAuthor menu and selecting "Function Classification" we get to see a graph with the distrobution of User,Compiler and other functions.
 The function classification algorithm also colors the functions found under the function list in IDA Pro which allows a reverse engineer to only focus on user code and not compiler code.
 The color scheme is as follows: Green = User Functions, Dark Blue = Compiler Functions, Burgandy/Brown = Other functions (compiler helper functions).
+Finally on the left hand side of the function classification pie chart graph we see a list of function classes.
+Clicking on any of these classes will show the functions that were identified to belong to the selected class.
+Double clicking on a function will bring you to a new window which shows the statistical features which are used to identify the class the currently selected function belongs to.
+The final graph labeled the "Function Correlation" graph is very useful in the event you believe a function has been missclassified.
+The function correlation will show you using statistical correlation which functions closely resemble the current function selected.
+The functions with strong correlation to the selected one will be shown and if those functions belong to a different function class then it is likely the selected function was improperly classified.
+This statistcal overview provides to an analyst fine grained information about how a given function is classified and can be used in the even that the analyst would like to fine tune the function classification algorithm.